 BLACKEY, Ky.
-(AP) - Members of an eastern Kentucky family want a county to help them stop a cemetery bearing their name from being moved more than 20 miles away from their home.
+(AP) - An eastern Kentucky family wants a county to help them stop a cemetery bearing from being moved more than 20 miles away from their home.

 Michael and Marcia Caudill of Letcher County say a "burial is a sacred contract" and the hilltop Caudill-Hall Cemetery near Whitesburg shouldn't be relocated.
 A coal company mining in the area is seeking to move the graves and sought out the help of Everidge Funeral Home in Whitesburg.

-Funeral home spokesman Larry Everidge told The Mountain Eagle (http://bit.ly/X3uQTk ) a public notice posted in December had the intended effect - people expressed concerns about the idea.
+Funeral home spokesman Larry Everidge told The Mountain Eagle a public notice posted in December had the intended effect - people expressed their concerns about the idea.

-The cemetery is located about 3 1/2 road miles from Blackey.
-It holds the remains of at least nine people, the first buried there in 1912.
+The cemetery is located about 3-1/2 road miles from Blackey.
+It holds the remains of at least nine people, the first of whom was buried there in October 1912.